davidesantangelo/hyll/README.md

 [![Build Status](https://github.com/davidesantangelo/hyll/workflows/Ruby%20Tests/badge.svg)](https://github.com/davidesantangelo/hyll/actions)

 Hyll is a Ruby implementation of the [HyperLogLog algorithm](https://en.wikipedia.org/wiki/HyperLogLog) for the count-distinct problem, which efficiently approximates the number of distinct elements in a multiset with minimal memory usage.
-It supports both standard and P4 variants, offering a flexible approach for large-scale applications and providing convenient methods for merging, serialization, and maximum likelihood estimation.
+It supports both standard and Enhanced variants, offering a flexible approach for large-scale applications and providing convenient methods for merging, serialization, and maximum likelihood estimation.

 > The name "Hyll" is a shortened form of "HyperLogLog", keeping the characteristic "H" and "LL" sounds.